StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/filtered-event-trigger-operators.md

 { "_in": { "_field": "tags", "_values": ["foo", "bar"] } }
 ```

-### Existence and content operators
+## Existence and content operators

 * `_contains`: Checks if a field contains a specific value

-This operator searches within strings or arrays of strings.
+This operator searches within arrays of strings.

 ```json
 { "_contains": { "foo": "LOW" } }